MicrosoftDocs/entra-docs/docs/identity/monitoring-health/scenario-health-sign-ins-mfa.md

 - Captures interactive sign-ins with MFA, aggregating both successes and failures.
 - Excludes when a user refreshes the session without completing the interactive MFA or using passwordless sign-in methods.

-This article describes these health metrics and how to troubleshoot the issue when you receive an alert.
+This article describes these health metrics and how to troubleshoot a potential issue when you receive an alert.

 ## Prerequisites